Electronic Studio Resources II: Assignment 3 — Spectral Processing

 If you want the time or pitch scaling factor to change during processing, click the Scaling Function check box, and then Edit Function.
 This brings up the Function Window editor, in which you can draw a time-varying scaling function.

 Convolution is a process that multiplies the spectra of two sound files.
-When this works well, you can achieve a kind of blend between the two sounds that is very different from simply mixing them together.
+When this works well, you can achieve a blend between the two sounds that is very different from simply mixing them together.
 For example, you might be able to impose whispering onto the sound of the seashore.
 For this to work, at least one of the sounds must have fairly broad-band energy (energy across the frequency spectrum).
 If one sound has lots of low-frequency energy, and the other has lots of high-frequency energy, then multiplying their spectra will give you basically nothing.
 (Multiplying anything by zeros gives you zero.)
 Convolution is typically implemented by taking FFTs of the two sounds, multiplying the amplitudes of corresponding bins, and then taking the inverse FFT to return to a time-domain waveform.

 If you’re trying to impose reverb, try using the Voxengo impulse response files (IU network or VPN only).